nir/jupylet/docs/programmers_reference_guide/rl.rst

 Control a Game Instance
 -----------------------

-To help you get started with Jupylet for Deep RL, I have created the `examples/22-pong-RL.ipynb <https://github.com/nir/jupylet/blob/master/examples/22-pong-RL.ipynb>`_ notebook.
-This section walks through that notebook and explains it.
+The code to control our little game of `Pong` is in the `examples/22-pong-RL.ipynb <https://github.com/nir/jupylet/blob/master/examples/22-pong-RL.ipynb>`_ notebook.
+Let's see how it's done.

 .. note::
-    The two functions ``show_image()`` and ``show_images()`` used here to show numpy arrays as bitmap images are defined in `examples/22-pong-RL.ipynb <https://github.com/nir/jupylet/blob/master/examples/22-pong-RL.ipynb>`_.
+    The two functions ``show_image()`` and ``show_images()`` used here to show numpy arrays as bitmap images are defined in the notebook.

-Starting a game instance is as easy as this:
+Creating a game instance is as easy as this:

 .. code-block:: python